Juan-Jones/earnonlinemoney/content/blog/how-to-make-money-on-fiverr.md

 #### Conclusion

 Making money on Fiverr requires a blend of strategic planning, consistent effort, and a commitment to quality.
-By following these tips and strategies, freelancers can [earn passive income]({{< relref "passive-income-ideas" >}}).
+By following these tips and strategies, freelancers can easily [earn passive income]({{< relref "passive-income-ideas" >}}).
 To be more specific, freelancers can successfully [find freelance writing gigs]({{< relref "find-freelance-writing-gigs" >}}), digital marketing gigs, website design gigs and more.